denisyukphp/tmpfile-manager/docs/index.md

 }
 ```

+Use handler to pass specific logic in temp files handlers.

 ## Subscribe events

 With EventDispatcher you can subscribe manager's events to inject your code in lifecycle of temp files.